fleur-c/Fleursoft-DanceHUD-Open-Source/readme-building.txt

    You have the prims all ready - just need to get the scripts added to it.

+5) I like having the pile of prims attached - so attach it to top left of your BuildHUD and reposition it - so you see the front of it and it's all on the screen...

-7) Edit the pile of prims once more - and now we will create a new script for each one we need - and rename it to a new name.
+   Edit the pile of prims once more - and now we will create a new script for each script we need - and rename it to a new name.
 Once you rename the 'New Script' to the correct name - then copy/paste in the contents of the script on your computer.
-I find that setting the debug setting for 'EXTERNAL_EDITOR' works wonderful well - so that if you edit the script and then click the 'edit' button - your external editor starts up and you can simply read the appropriate script into the editor.
-Much easier than copy/paste.
-No matter what - it'll still be a tedious task to get each of the scripts into place.

-   One little detail - if you use an external editor - remove the first blank line (shows up - don't know why) and you can also remove the
-   	//XEngine:lsl
-   It is there for OpenSim support - not needed on SL.
+This is going to be a tedious task to get each of the scripts into place.

+   It's easiest to just create 30 new scripts and then for each one we rename and upload the script...

+   Note: If you happen to create a 'new script' in your inventory then you will run into a problem with some of these scripts.
+Why?
+Because scripts created in the inventory are considered LSO scripts - these are NOT created as mono scripts.
+You will run into an error where some scripts will fail to save with a very odd error: Function args: sl Local list: (null) Function args i.
+Create the scripts in the DanceHUD prim and you will NOT see this error - as the scripts have to be mono.

+   Weirder - copy the ~FSLists script to your inventory, edit it and add a space somewhere and attempt to save it.
+Same error as above.
+   Same reason too... can't create mono scripts in your inventory.

    As you add more scripts - there will be delays and refreshes of the content of the prims... just wait it out... sigh.

-   I cheat a little bit on Mac OS X and create a symbolic link in my home directory via: ln -s `pwd` ~/z/
-   Then from the external editor I can just read in the scripts easily in GVim: :r ~/z/whatever.plsl
+   Sometimes you may need to close the contents of the object and detach the prims and wait a bit for the content server to get updated... once that happens then you can continue... otherwise you will just see nothing happening... sad... but... can't do much about this...

    Good luck on this step:

-     FSChat.plsl     is ~FSChat
+     FSChat.lsl     is ~FSChat
-     FSDanceControl.plsl is ~FSDancer Control
-     FSDancer.plsl   is  ~FSDancer 01 to ~FSDancer 20 (or
+     FSDancer.lsl   is  ~FSDancer 01 to ~FSDancer 20 (or
-         as many as you want - 20 copies) - can be lsl - so you can uncheck the Mono box
+         as many as you want - 20 copies)
+         - On SL this script can be lsl - so you can uncheck the Mono box if you want to - saves some memory when doing this...
-     FSDancers.plsl  is ~FSDancers
+         - This is NOT work on OpenSim...
+         - I also only let the first 10 run, the last 10 can be stopped FSDancers.lsl  is ~FSDancers
-     FSDebug.plsl    is ~FSDebug
+     FSDancerControl.lsl is ~FSDancerControl
-     FSLanguage.plsl is ~FSLanguage
+     FSLanguage.lsl is ~FSLanguage
-     FSLists.plsl    is ~FSLists
+     FSLists.lsl    is ~FSLists
-     FSLists2.plsl   is ~FSLists2
-     FSMenu.plsl     is ~FSMenu 01 to ~FSMenu 10 (10 copies)
+     FSMenu.lsl     is ~FSMenu 01 to ~FSMenu 10 (10 copies)
-     FSPrepare.plsl  is ~FSPrepare
+     FSPrepare.lsl  is ~FSPrepare
-     FSRead.plsl     is ~FSRead
+     FSRead.lsl     is ~FSRead
-     FSServices.plsl is ~FSServices
+     FSServices.lsl is ~FSServices
-     FSUI.plsl       is ~FSUI
+     FSUI.lsl       is ~FSUI
-     FSZHAO.plsl     is ~FSZHAO
+     FSZHAO.lsl     is ~FSZHAO

-  To do the scripts where there are multiple copies - it's much easier and faster to create the first one in the Contents tab.
-Then copy it to your inventory and then copy/paste more copies and rename them once you have enough copies.
-Then just copy the new ones - all the ones you need back into the Contents tab.
-This is just a quicker way to do it.

 Note: FSZHAO is different - because it came from a GPL license - we have to keep the GPL license.
 In the repository - this script starts as the one